Metastability exchange optical pumping of $^3$He at low pressure and high magnetic field: Results

-Figure~\ref{fig:discharge} shows the steady-state nuclear polarization and the pumping rate measured at different discharge intensity levels, represented by the relaxation time, in magnetic fields of 2, 3, and 4 T. The optical pumping were performed with the $f_4^\pm$ transition schemes and the output pump laser power was 3 W. A saturation in the steady-state polarization is observed as the relaxation time prolongs.
+Figure~\ref{fig:discharge} shows the steady-state nuclear polarization and the pumping rate measured at different discharge intensity levels, represented by the relaxation time, in magnetic fields of 2, 3 and 4\,T. The optical pumping was performed with the $f_4^\pm$ transition schemes and the output pump laser power was 3\,W. A saturation in the steady-state polarization is observed as the relaxation time prolongs.
 A trend of decreasing pumping rate and hence suppressed nuclear polarization with increasing magnetic field is obvious.
-The results are in reasonable agreement with those in~\cite{Maxwell:2018dyf}, which were obtained with the same $^3$He cell.
-The discrepancy in saturation level could be rooted in the use of different superconducting magnets with different transverse B field gradients and adoption of different electrode schemes which would in turn affect the discharge condition.
-To benchmark the depolarization effect resulted from the transverse field gradient, we measured the relaxation times of 2800 -- 3800 s with the discharge turned off.
+The results are in reasonable agreement with those in~\cite{Maxwell:2018dyf}, which were obtained with the same $^3$He sealed cell 7 years prior.
+The discrepancy in saturation level could be rooted in the use of different superconducting magnets with different transverse B-field gradients and adoption of different electrode schemes which would in turn affect the discharge condition.
+To benchmark the depolarization effect resulting from the transverse field gradient, relaxation times with the discharge off were measured 2800--3800\,s.